zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                         "~/Content/kendo.common.*",
                         "~/Content/kendo.default.*"));

-                // Clear all items from the default ignore list to allow minified CSS and JavaScript files to be included in debug mode bundles.IgnoreList.Clear();
+                // Clear all items from the ignore list to allow minified CSS and JavaScript files in debug mode bundles.IgnoreList.Clear();

                 // Add back the default ignore list rules sans the ones which affect minified files and debug mode